Fully scalable randomized benchmarking without motion reversal: Clifford group binary RB

 \section{Clifford group binary RB}

 In this appendix, we discuss Clifford group BiRB---i.e., BiRB with uniformly random $n$-qubit Clifford layers.
-Furthermore, we use 2-design twirling theory to show that that the expected polarization $(\bar{f}_d)$ decays exponentially in depth.
+Furthermore, we use 2-design twirling theory to show that that the expected polarization $(\bar{f}_d)$ decays exponentially in depth for Clifford group BiRB.